 There are several ways to publish open access, as explained in both our open access guide, and in the University's open access guidance.
-Here at Essex, we encourage research to be made open wherever possible, whether this be via the Green, Gold, or Diamond route.
-You can read more about the University of Essex' position on open access by downloading our Open Research Position Statement.
+Here at Essex, we encourage research to be as open as possible, as closed as necessary.
+You can read more about the University of Essex's position on open access by downloading our Open Research Position Statement.

 Publishing your work via the gold route means that the final version of your work is made freely available via the publisher's website.
 In order to fund this, an article processing charge (APC) is required.
 In fully gold open access journals, all papers within those journals are freely available online.
 In hybrid journals, some research will be made open access through an APC payment, whilst other papers will remain behind a paywall.

-Read and publish deals (also known as "transformative agreements") have evolved as a result of changes in the open access landscape.
+Read and publish agreements (also known as "transformative agreements") have evolved as a result of changes in the open access landscape.
 In particular, these changes have been brought about by Plan S. Read and publish deals are blanket agreements with academic publishers that cover both the subscription to the journal (the "read" aspect), and the open access publishing cost (the "publish" aspect).
 These deals therefore allow authors from the University of Essex to publish gold open access at no extra cost, regardless of whether their work is funded.